stennety/mywebsite/_posts/2024-11-27-rust-linear-types-use-once.md

 [^title]: Unless you are quoting the title of this article which explicitly says linear types...
 I feel stupid now.
 [^linker]: Plus it introduces the can of worms of how to know that a symbol name is never going to be actually linked.
 There are ways around that, but I don't feel they'll be pretty.
 [^panic]: If you want to find out why, it's explained in the comment thread.
+[^unspecified]: To add insult to injury, this implementation relies on [unspecified behavior](https://www.reddit.com/r/rust/comments/1gzmwcb/comment/lyzj7yi/) of the compiler.
+This won't cause runtime UB though, to my understanding.
+So the worst thing that can happen is that this neat trick stops compiling alltogether.
+Thanks to `u/dydhaw` for [mentioning this](https://www.reddit.com/r/rust/comments/1h0zcku/comment/lz7xox5/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).